 In the drawer are stacks and stacks of cards that I’ve owned for years and years but have no intention of ever using.
 There are also fantastic cards that I’ve acquired in recent years (and months and weeks) that get used quite quickly.
 And, of course, there is stationery – nice stuff that I use, as well as stuff I don’t use but I’ve had for years and just keep.

-There are wax seals and golden sticker seals.
+There are wax seals and gold sticker seals.
 There are wax sticks and matches.
-There are fun stickers and air mail stickers.
+There are fun stickers and airmail stickers.
 And there are even stamps.